danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 You may also create a separate administrative account with all privileges instead.

-Note: This is only required if you are using a local database as authentication type.
+Note: This is only required if you are using a local database as the authentication type.

-###Starting Web Setup
+### Starting Web Setup

 Finally visit Icinga Web 2 in your browser to access the setup wizard and complete the installation: /icingaweb2/setup.